-- all potentially hazardous materials will be removed from site; - equipment and materials suitable for recycling or salvage will be shipped to appropriate disposal, recycling, or salvage facilities (most likely in Edmonton or Hay River) on the next available winter road; - all buildings and related structures, including above-ground concrete footings and foundations will be removed or buried in the landfill in the mine rock pile; - any contaminated soils will be excavated and either permanently encapsulated in a secure area, treated on-site to an acceptable standard, or stored in appropriate sealed containers and shipped off-site for disposal; - fish habitat will be restored and new habitat created; and - dykes within Kennady Lake will be breached and/or removed, and the lake will be refilled.
+- all potentially hazardous materials will be removed from site; - equipment and materials suitable for recycling or salvage will be shipped to appropriate disposal, recycling, or salvage facilities (most likely in Edmonton or Hay River) on the next available winter road; - all buildings and related structures, including above-ground concrete footings and foundations will be removed or buried in the landfill in the mine rock pile; - any contaminated soils will be excavated and either permanently encapsulated in a secure area, treated on-site to an acceptable standard, or stored in appropriate sealed containers and shipped off-site for disposal; - fish habitat will be restored and new habitat created; and dykes within Kennady Lake will be breached and/or lowered, and the lake will be refilled.

 The two mine rock piles will remain as features on the landscape.
-The South Mine Rock Pile will be about 90 m high, and the West Mine Rock Pile will be somewhat lower at 70 m.
+The South Mine Rock Pile will be about 80 m high, and the West Mine Rock Pile will be somewhat higher at 94 m.
 The side slopes will be constructed so they are stable and landslides do not occur.
-At least 2 m of rock that does not produce acidic drainage will cover the other rock in the piles so that the potential for acid-generating drainage is minimized.
+At least 2 m of mine rock that does not produce acidic drainage will cover the other rock in the piles so that the potential for acid-generating drainage is minimized.

-The Fine Processed Kimberlite Containment Facility will be covered with a layer of coarse processed kimberlite to prevent the fine processed kimberlite from being windblown, and about 1 to 2 m of non acid-generating mine rock will placed over this.
+The Fine Processed Kimberlite Containment Facility will be covered with a layer of coarse processed kimberlite to prevent the fine processed kimberlite from being windblown, and about 1 m of non acid-generating mine rock will placed over this.
 The Coarse Processed Kimberlite Pile will be shaped and covered with at least 1 m of mine rock to limit surface erosion.

 The Tuzo Pit, which is the last pit to be mined, will not be backfilled with material and will be about 305 m deep.
 The pit will be allowed to flood following the completion of the operations phase.
-The Hearne Pit will be partially filled with Fine Processed Kimberlite, and will be about 150 m deep.
+The Hearne Pit will be partially filled with fine processed kimberlite, the top surface of which (after settling) will be about 100 m below the original lakebed.
+The 5034 Pit will be filled with mine rock and processed kimberlite.

 The entire area will be stabilized and contoured to blend with the surrounding landscape.
-Revegetation is difficult in environments like the area around Kennady Lake.
+Re-vegetation is difficult in environments like the area around Kennady Lake.
 The knowledge gained from research reclamation at the other northern diamond mines will be used to develop a re-vegetation plan for the Project site.
 The objective will be to create a landscape that encourages local plant species to grow on the site.